eliranwong/AMD_iGPU_AI_Setup/README.md

 cd llama.cpp
 echo "alias llamacpp=\"cd /home/$USER/agentmake/models/gguf/ && $(pwd)/build/bin/llama-server --threads $(lscpu | grep -m 1 '^Core(s)' | awk '{print $NF}') -ngl 99 --model\"" >> $HOME/.bashrc
 ```

+Remarks: We add `-ngl 99` to offload as many layers as available to GPU.
+Using `vulkan` backend, we managed to run `70b` models on the tested device with `-ngl 99` specified.
+Depending on your hardware, you may need to reduce the value of ngl to load large-sized models.

 # Install Fabric